dayton-outar/shillings/README.md

 ## Mission Statement

-_Our mission is to empower stock investors globally by providing an immersive platform that offers a story-based approach to understanding the development and performance of businesses, where they can learn and collaborate, so that they can make informed decisions and achieve their financial goals with confidence._
+_To empower stock investors globally by providing an immersive platform that offers a story-based approach to understanding the development and performance of businesses._

 ## Requirements